Battle of Arques: Background

 At the death of Henry III of France, the Huguenot Henry of Navarre became by birthright the successor to the French throne (as Henry IV).
-Although he quickly declared his intention to "maintain and preserve the Catholic, apostolic and roman religion" of the country ("maintenir et conserver la religion catholique, apostolique et romaine"), the major French cities sided with the Catholic League and its leader, the Duke of Mayenne (younger brother to the deceased Henry I, Duke of Guise).
+Although he quickly declared his intention to "maintain and preserve the Catholic, apostolic and roman religion" of the country ("maintenir et conserver la religion catholique, apostolique et romaine"), the major French cities sided with the Catholic League and its leader, the Charles of Lorraine, Duke of Mayenne (younger brother to the deceased Henry I, Duke of Guise).

 At that time, the royal army was in a shambles and Henry IV could only count on barely 20,000 men to conquer a rebellious country.
-In order to accomplish this task, he divided his troops into three commands: Henri I d'Orléans, Duke of Longueville (1568–1595) for Picardy, Jean VI d'Aumont for Champagne, and Henry IV for Normandy (where he awaited reinforcements from Elizabeth I of England).
+In order to accomplish this task, he divided his troops into three commands: Henri I d'Orléans, Duke of Longueville (1568–1595) for Picardy, Jean VI d'Aumont for Champagne, and Henry IV for Normandy (where he awaited reinforcements from Elizabeth I).
 On 6 August 1589, Henry set up camp with 8,000 men at the port of Dieppe.

 The Duke of Mayenne sought to take back this key strategic port from Henry's forces and to drive him from Normandy.
 He drew together 35,000 troops, plus Cambrésis militias, Lorraine troops led by the Marquis de Pont-à-Mousson and a contingent of Spanish troops to attack the city.

-Knowing that an attack against an army of this size would be pointless, and that staying in the city of Dieppe would be suicidal, Henry (after consulting with the Duke of Longueville and the Duke d'Aumont) decided to go to the city of Arques (today called "Arques-la-Bataille") and to construct important military defenses (raising of areas, rebuilding fortifications).
+Knowing that an attack against an army of this size would be pointless, and that staying in the city of Dieppe would be suicidal, Henry (after consulting with the Duke of Longueville and the Duke d'Aumont) decided to go to the city of Arques (today "Arques-la-Bataille") and to construct important military defenses (raising of areas, rebuilding fortifications).